mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "You will soon know.
 If you are worthy of knowing."

-Shinna began the ceremony, "Tribes of Ulu.
+Shinna began the ceremony, "Tribes of Ulukoma!
 Two days ago, my ever-faithful hunter, Setre, found and claimed the man you see before you."
 Kipnu stood shivering and just wanting to get the ceremony overwith.
 "Setre, please tell us what makes your find so special."

 Setre paused, then adddressed them.
 "Kipnu proclaims to be a physician from Heiko."
 The crowd filled with whisperings and murmurs before she was done talking but with a single gesture, Shinna silenced them all.